Religion & Thought

 The mezuzah marks a doorway, but more than that, it marks the home itself as a site of covenant, memory, and obligation.

-Britannica defines the mezuzah as a rolled or folded parchment inscribed with verses from Deuteronomy and fixed to the main doorpost of a home.
-My Jewish Learning emphasizes the lived meaning: the mezuzah publicly declares that the people inside are trying to live Jewish lives.
+Britannica defines the mezuzah as a rolled or folded parchment inscribed with verses from Deuteronomy and fixed to the doorpost of a home.
+My Jewish Learning gives the lived meaning: the mezuzah declares that the people inside are trying to live Jewish lives.

 Those two angles belong together.
 The mezuzah is both text and threshold.